 Virginia Hospital & Healthcare Association Updates Quality and Patient Safety Scorecards

-Data Show Statewide Hospital Improvement on Five Key Hospital Quality and Patient Safety Metrics
+New Data Show Statewide Hospital Improvement Across all 13 Hospital-Specific Quality and Patient Safety Metrics

-RICHMOND, VA – Virginia’s local hospitals and health systems are dedicated to delivering positive patient outcomes by providing high-quality care to all they serve.
+RICHMOND, VA – Virginia’s local hospitals and health systems are dedicated to delivering positive patient outcomes by providing high quality care to all they serve.
 Achieving those goals requires commitment, vigilance, and self-assessment to identify opportunities for improvement.
 To help with that process, the Virginia Hospital & Healthcare Association (VHHA) maintains Quality & Patient Safety Scorecards – an interactive, online tool that enables users to review data showing hospital-specific performance on key quality, safety, and patient satisfaction measures.
-The latest batch of data shows a continuing trend of steady improvement by Virginia hospitals on several health care measures in 2016 when reductions in five key areas were achieved.
-That builds upon 2015 data showing statewide improvement in 13 metric categories measuring performance on reducing readmissions after treatment for certain heart conditions or hip and knee replacements, infection prevention, patient satisfaction, and other measures.
+The latest data reflected in the scorecards show statewide improvement in 13 categories measuring performance on reducing readmissions after treatment for certain heart conditions or hip and knee replacements, infection prevention, patient satisfaction, and other measures.

 The scorecards have been developed with support from VHHA’s Board of Directors that is comprised of leaders from hospitals and health systems across Virginia.
 A report card for each local hospital in Virginia is available for review by visitors to www.vhha.com.
 Each scorecard provides information about health care-associated infections – catheter-associated urinary tract infections (CAUTI) and central line-associated bloodstream infections (CLABSI) – patient safety, hospital readmission rates, mortality data, patient satisfaction, and efficiency of Medicare spending per beneficiary.
-The report cards chart changes in categorical performance from 2010-2016, and list the data source for each category.
-For 2016, reductions were recorded on CAUTI, heart attack readmissions, heart failure readmissions, total hip and knee replacement readmissions, and 30-day heart attack mortality rate.
+The report cards chart changes in categorical performance from 2010-2015, and list the data source for each category.

 VHHA President and CEO Sean Connaughton said Board-approved efforts to chart hospital performance in key areas, and the fact that improvement is occurring in Virginia hospitals already highly-rated on patient satisfaction measures, underscores hospitals’ commitment to excellence.